 When it comes to finding bargains, the search itself is only part of the battle.
 Choosing the best purchase option starts well before you sit down at your computer or pick up the phone to call your vendor.
-We asked office managers on the Staples Business Advantage InsidersNetwork:
+We asked office managers in a Staples survey:

 What's your strategy for making the best buying decisions?